Legal Apprenticeships

 How do apprenticeships fit into the existing routes to qualification?

-The apprenticeship scheme is open to school leavers as a pathway into the legal profession.
+The law apprenticeships scheme is open to school leavers as a pathway into the legal profession.
 It combines practical experience in the workplace with a formal degree and postgraduate study.
 A graduate solicitor apprenticeship is another pathway to qualify for graduates by completing the Solicitors Qualifying Exams (SQE1 and SQE2).
 This means that you can join a firm with a degree or approved equivalent.
+You’ll go to work and receive a full-time salary and get valuable, real-life experience in your chosen field while you earn a degree at the same time.

 What is the apprentice journey to becoming a solicitor?